MitchellGerdisch/pulumi-k8s-servicedeployment/README.md

   * At least I'm assuming it's required.
 But maybe that `pulumi` "repo" name is not really a repo name and so you can use `pulumi` but then you might conflict with official `pulumi` stuff?
 * The component resource we are using (see link above) declares a `Deployment` and a `DeploymentArgs` structure and a funcion `NewServiceDeployment`.
 So the references to the actual component resource should reference `Deployment` and not `NewServiceDeployment` even though the main code will call `NewServiceDeployment`.
 See `schema.yaml` and `provider.go` for places where the component resource is referenced.
 * The input args for the component resource need to have `pulumi:"<lowercaseInputName>"` added after where `<lowercaseInputName>` is the same input name but with a starting lowercase character.
+  * These need to match the values set in the `schema.yaml` file.
 * When using an existing component resource, you will want to change the package line to be a `provider` instead of `main`
 * `schema.yaml` file
   * **language** section: